pberba/pberba.github.io/security/_posts/2025-12-14-decompiling-run-only-applescripts.md

 ![](/assets/posts/20251214/06-xmyyeqjx-decompiled.png)
 *decompiled xmyyeqjx.scpt*

-The decompiled code matches with the behaviour described in [Microsoft's recent post on this.](https://www.microsoft.com/en-us/security/blog/2025/09/25/xcsset-evolves-again-analyzing-the-latest-updates-to-xcssets-inventory/#:~:text=The%20downloaded%20script,created%20plist%20file%3A
+The decompiled code matches with the behavior described in [Microsoft's recent post on this.](https://www.microsoft.com/en-us/security/blog/2025/09/25/xcsset-evolves-again-analyzing-the-latest-updates-to-xcssets-inventory/#:~:text=The%20downloaded%20script,created%20plist%20file%3A
 )

 > The downloaded script first gets the device’s serial number and the current username by executing shell commands.
 It then forms path to the LaunchDaemon plist file and constructs its content.
 It uses the echo command to paste this constructed content to the LaunchDaemon file.
 The file name is the name that was passed in the argument.

 ### Demo: OSAMiner

 Now that we’ve validated the tool against XCSSET, let’s try it on something where the original source is unknown.
 We'll try the tool with [OSAMiner samples](e-dead-adventures-in-reversing-malicious-run-only-applescripts/), which Phil Stokes previously analyzed.
-My goal is to show that with this tool the analysis is easier and we can look into the capabilities of the sample deeper
+My goal is to show that this tool makes analysis easier and lets us look more deeply into the capabilities of the samples.

 We are going to be analyzing the [OSAMiner.zip](https://github.com/objective-see/Malware/blob/main/OSAMiner.zip).
-The filenames references in this section is from that zip.
+The filename references in this section are from that zip.

 #### Anti-analysis and anti-sandbox

-We analyze `com.apple.4V.plist` and wee see that it employs some logic to:
+We analyze com.apple.4V.plist and we see that it employs some logic to:
-- decrypt strings during runtime
+- decrypt strings at runtime
-- has a bunch of checks to see to evade detection and analysis
+- perform a bunch of checks to evade detection and analysis

 ##### Decrypting Strings

-Decrypting this, we are able to see `d(_s)` and `e(_s)`
+Decompiling `com.apple.4V.plist`, we are able to see `d(_s)` and `e(_s)`

 ![](/assets/posts/20251214/09-d-and-e.png)